derektypist/coding-traineeship-projects/118-Portfolio-Project-1-Gazetteer/README.md

 This project checks for Geolocation.

 When Geolocation has been enabled, the dropdown list for Select A Country is Updated.
 The country border for that country is displayed.
 For example, if the user's location is United Kingdom, then United Kingdom is the current selection in the Select a Country dropdown list.
-Information for the selected country on the map is displayed (e.g. Earthquakes).
+The selected country is United Kingdom.
+Information on the map for the selected country is displayed (e.g. Earthquakes).

 - Select Get Country Information to Display Country Information (e.g. Name of Country)

 - Select Exchange Information to Get Exchange Information.
 Allows user input of number of US Dollars (0-500) and Desired Currency (Default is the Currency of the user's location - for example, if the user's location is United Kingdom, the default currency is GBP).
-To be updated
+To be updated.

 - Select Current Weather to get Current Weather.